sujithne/INVESTIRE/README.md

 We have used Springboot for the Backend of the project.
 All the code related to Backend are present in Backend folder.
 Backend runs on port no 8081

-to run Backend using java Version 18.
+Backend uses java Version 18.